LC-Linkous/LC-Linkous/README.md

 Interested in collaboration?
 Reach out to me on [Linkedin](https://www.linkedin.com/in/lauren-linkous)!
 <br>
 <br>
+Work and repo details can be found at my [Directory](https://github.com/LC-Linkous/Directory) to group together the conference projects, tutorials, and other materials for easier access

 <hr/>
 Assorted Project Quick Links

 | Base Optimizer | Alternate Version | Quantum-Inspired Optimizer | Surrogate Model Version |
 | ------------- | ------------- | ------------- |------------- |